igvgit/AsymmetricErrorsPy/examples/README.md

 The scripts in this directory present the Python API of the code accompanying the "Asymmetric Errors" paper in a tutorial fashion.
+Read them, run them, modify them, and see what happens.

 ## Basic Top-level API

+I recommend exploring the basic usage of the package API in the following order:

 * [representing_results.py](./representing_results.py)
 This script demonstrates how results with asymmetric errors are